Students should complete this form if they have

 - tested positive for COVID-19 (students who are tested at NDSU Student Health Service do not need to complete this form), or they have

-- been notified by a state health department official that they have been identified as a close contact to someone that has tested positive for COVID-19.
+- been notified that they have been identified as a close contact to someone that has tested positive for COVID-19.

 The purpose of this form is to provide support to students and to assist the North Dakota Department of Health with Contract Tracing.
 After completing the form students can expect a call from a nurse in the Student Health Service and possibly a call from the Dean of Students Office.
 These phone calls are designed to gather information to best guide students on the best course of action for their situation.